The walls of the gallery are filled with almost all of Marianne North's botanical paintings.

-After exhibiting her paintings in a London gallery in 1879, Marianne had the idea of showing them at Kew.
+After an exhibition in a London gallery in 1879, she had the idea of showing her paintings at Kew.
 She wrote to Sir Joseph Hooker, offering to build a gallery if he would agree to display her life’s work in it.
 The gallery was duly built in a mix of classical and colonial styles.
-After a visit to Australia and New Zealand, Marianne spent a year arranging her paintings inside the building.
-It opened to the public in 1882.

-During the restoration, paper conservator Rachael Smith discovered a hidden painting.
-It had not been seen for over 120 years - since Marianne North covered it with its backing board.
-It took 16 hours to uncover half the image.
+During the project one of the conservators, Rachael Smith, discovered a painting hidden on the back of another painting in the gallery.
+It had not been seen for over 120 years, since Marianne North covered it with a backing board.